Normally both of our eyes are perfectly aligned and move in tandem with each other in all directions of viewing.

 It is much harder to treat squints caused due to paralysis of one or more muscles that move the eyeball or in cases where there is abnormal innervation of the muscles.

 In such cases , often our goal in such cases is to correct the abnormal head position associated with this squint.

-Surgical correction for squint should preferably be carried out by the time the children start going to school.
-Delaying it any further may cause harassment at the hand of schoolmates and associated psycological problems.
+Surgical correction for squint should preferably be carried out by the time the children start going to school or even earlier.
+Delaying it any further may cause irrepairable visual problems.